-In the onset of building a custom home, purchasing a vacant lot and starting construction from scratch can be a tempting opportunity.
+In the onset of building a custom home, purchasing vacant land in Waukesha, WI and starting construction from scratch can be a tempting opportunity.
 A vacant lot is like a blank canvass; you have the freedom to design and personalized control of building operations.
 However, before jumping into this endeavor, one must understand the costs, regulations, and processes surrounding a land investment.

 In the initial stages of purchasing land, it is especially important for a buyer to understand the differences between available loans and their coinciding down payments, interest rates, and fees.
 Here, we will review the three most common construction loan types used for lot purchasing.

 When acquiring vacant properties for example vacant land in Waukesha, WI, differentiating between raw land and lot land can jump start your financing decisions.
 Raw land refers to empty, undeveloped land.
 When examining raw land for purchase, it’s essential to ensure the property is suitable for building.
 Soil, gradient, and zoning restrictions are all critical considerations.

 Many buyers fall in love with a piece of property but want to postpone construction.
 Both land and lot loans are ideal for buyers who wish to secure a property before building, take their time in planning/designing a custom home, or postpone settlement due to job relocation or other concrete personal plans.

 Buying raw land comes with higher risks and greater responsibilities.
 For example, unanticipated challenges, such as soil contamination, are more likely to crop up.
 When risks increase, so too do the interest rates and fees for the lot loans.

 Lot Land Is Generally Cheaper

 Purchasing lot land is typically a more affordable approach, as the available property is firmly designated for residential development.
 Often, the home builder or lot retailer has already vetted and appraised the lot land.